GitHub-Coder-xu/MediaPeek/README.md

 - The window spans the monitor's top edge but reserves nothing (zero-height AppBar);
   all reveals are render-thread `DoubleAnimation`s, so motion stays smooth on high-refresh displays.

-## Acknowledgements

-Extracted from the immersive mode of DesktopBar.
-Player compatibility comes from the Windows System Media Transport Controls platform API.